📊

 Radix tree

 Lets talk about what a radix tree is.
-Radix tree is a compressed trie where a trie is a data structure which implements an interface of an associative array and allows to store values as key-value.
+Radix tree is a compressed trie where a is a data structure which implements an interface of an associative array and allows to store values as key-value.
 The keys are usually strings, but any data type can be used.
 A trie is different from an n-tree because of its nodes.
 Nodes of a trie do not store keys; instead, a node of a trie stores single character labels.
 The key which is related to a given node is derived by traversing from the root of the tree to this node.
 For example:

 +-----------+